boki1/notes/oop/design_patterns/creational/prototype/info.md

 **Intent**

-Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.
+Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype, without coupling to their specific classes.

 In short, it allows you to create a copy of an existing object and modify it to your needs, instead of going through the trouble of creating an object from scratch and setting it up.